raleighjay/SF-Discord-Auth-Provider/README.md

 # SF-Discord-Auth-Provider
-This repo contains the work and config needed to make Discord a valid auth provider for Salesforce Experience Cloud
+This repo contains the code and configuration needed to make Discord a valid auth provider for Salesforce Experience Cloud

 Components needed: